Tyler Texas Side Trips

 Kilgore - East Texas Oil Museum, Kilgore College, more

-Joinerville - learn and see first hand the places where the famous East Texas Oil Field were discovered
+Joinerville - see first-hand the places where the famous East Texas Oil Field were discovered

 Lake Tyler - swimming, boating, fishing, skiing close-in to Tyler